-Let’s say you’re a dog owner, and you decide tomorrow to write a blog post about your adorable dachshunds.
-So you write your post, you hit “publish,” and then you Google “blog post about dachshunds.”
-Your post doesn’t appear on page one of search results.
+Let’s say you’re a dog owner, and you decide to write a blog post about your adorable dachshunds.
+You write your post, you hit “publish,” and then you Google “blog post about dachshunds.”
+Your post doesn't appear on page one of search results.
 Or page two.
 Or page 10 for that matter.
-Instead, you might see BuzzFeed’s article 24 Dachshunds Who’ll Make You Go ‘Aw’ on page one.
+Instead, you might see BuzzFeed’s article 24 Dachshunds Who’ll Make You Go ‘Aw’ on page 1.
 And you might find the website of Crusoe the Celebrity Dachshund on page 2, and the Denver Dachshund Rescue on page 10.
 So what gives?
-Why aren’t you outranking all these sites?
-Well there are a host of factors that go into rankings, but one big indicator that we use to measure how easily a site will rank for a given query is “Domain Authority”.
+Why aren’t you outranking these sites?
+Well, there are a host of factors that go into rankings, but one big indicator that we use to measure how easily a site will rank for a given query is “Domain Authority”.
 Domain Authority refers to the strength of your website.
 Or put another way, the ability for your website to rank highly for a given search query, all things being equal.
 And now that you know what it is, we’re going to call it “DA”, because SEO is full of awkward acronyms.

 So How is Domain Authority Measured?

 It’s measured on a logarithmic scale from 1-100.
 And because it’s logarithmic, there’s a ton of sites with low DA, relatively few sites with mid-range DA, and very few sites with high DA.
-To put that in real terms, BuzzFeed has a DA of 91 (very strong), while a little further down the food chain, Crusoe the Celebrity Dachshund has a DA of 34 (let’s be generous and call him a minor celebrity), while the Denver Dachsund Rescue is a 17 - pretty typical for a small local business.
+To put that in real terms, BuzzFeed has a DA of 91 (very strong), while a little further down the food chain, Crusoe the Celebrity Dachshund has a DA of 34 (let’s be generous and call him a minor celebrity).
+While the Denver Dachshund Rescue is a 17 - pretty typical for a small local business.
 It’s important to point out that DA aggregates a bunch of different factors, in trying to approximate a search engine algorithm as closely as possible.
 Let’s take a look at some of the bigger factors here.

 - A technically sound website.
 What does this mean?
 SO MANY THINGS.
-A few of them include a site that loads quickly (with compress images and utilizing image caching), has no 404s (dead pages that haven’t been redirected), and is full of rich, original content.
+A few of them include a site that loads quickly (with compress images and utilizing image caching), has no 404s (dead pages that haven’t been redirected) and is full of rich, original content.

 - Domain age.
 Yes, older sites tend to rank better.
 Not a whole lot you can do about that one.